Priya-KMV/Priya-KMV/README.md

 ---

 ## About
-ML Engineer and Data Scientist with 4+ years building production ML systems at enterprise scale.
+ML Engineer and AI with 4+ years building production ML systems at enterprise scale.
 Specialized in GenAI, RAG pipelines, LLM fine-tuning, and end-to-end model lifecycle from training to TorchServe/ONNX deployment on AWS and GCP.